Best Disney World Rides for 5 and 6 Year Olds

 As a starting point, I’d make sure your kid is comfortably on Slinky Dog Dash, Seven Dwarfs Mine Train, and Big Thunder Mountain Railroad before diving into Cosmic Rewind.
 But it also has to be said that Cosmic Rewind is very different from those outdoor coasters.

 Cosmic Rewind is indoors, mostly in the dark, on rotating vehicles.
 It’s an intense, oft-nauseating experience.
 It’s also tons of fun.
 I wouldn’t hesitate putting a 5- or 6-year old on it, but at this age you might already know whether they’re a “coaster person” or not.
-Someone who isn’t a “coaster person” isn’t going to enjoy Cosmic Rewind.
+Someone who isn’t a “coaster person” is less likely to enjoy Cosmic Rewind.

 Three Great Rides at 44 Inches